JohnBobo/analytics_edge/predicting_loan_repayment/predicting_loan_repayment.md

 # Predicting Loan Repayment
-By John Bobo based on a problem set from MIT’s Analytics Edge MOOC
+Solutions by John Bobo based on a problem set from MIT’s Analytics Edge MOOC
 May 15, 2016